-Long-term study shows epilepsy surgery improves seizure control and quality of lifeFebruary 7th, 2012 in Surgery /
+Long-term study shows epilepsy surgery improves seizure control and quality of lifeFebruary 7, 2012 in Medicine & Health / Surgery

 While epilepsy surgery is a safe and effective intervention for seizure control, medical therapy remains the more prominent treatment option for those with epilepsy.
 However, a new 26-year study reveals that following epilepsy surgery, nearly half of participants were free of disabling seizures and 80% reported better quality of life than before surgery.
 Findings from this studythe largest long-term study to dateare now available in Epilepsia, a journal published by Wiley-Blackwell on behalf of the International League Against Epilepsy (ILAE).